opensearch-project/OpenSearch/README.md

 OpenSearch is an open source search and analytics engine derived from Elasticsearch 7.10.2, and is currently in an alpha state.
 While we're still in the process of getting set up, we are excited to build the best distributed search engine on the planet with you.

 We officially began work on the new fork on January 21st, 2021.
 Since then, we've been removing non-Apache 2.0 compliant code and doing a full rename of the project.

-Questions and discussions on this project can be found on the project [forums](https://discuss.opendistrocommunity.dev/).